 The Board of Directors shall also consider appointing a remuneration committee in order to help ensure thorough and independent preparation of matters relating to compensation paid to the executive personnel.
 Membership of such a committee shall be restricted to members of the Board who are independent of the company's Executive personnel.

 The Board of Directors shall provide details in the annual report of any board committees appointed.
 The Board of Directors shall evaluate its performance and expertise annually.

-In total 6 Board meetings have been arranged during 2019.
-The Board members have attended all meetings during 2019.
+In total 7 Board meetings have been arranged during 2020.